Open-Tech-Foundation/js-std/README.md

 # @open-tech-world/es-utils

-> A Collection of ES Utility Functions.
+> A Collection of ECMAScript Utility Functions.

 ## Documentation

-See the documentation here.
+Read the documentation here.

 ## Requirements